jwyjohn/jwyjohn/README.md

 ~~Recently trying to change my major to Software Engineering.
 (Good Luck)~~

-Now majoring in Sofeware Engineering.
+Now majoring in Software Engineering.

 ## ( ´・ω・)ノSomething about me